Tax Planning in Louisville, KY

 • $21,900 for head of household

-When your deductible income is more than the standard deduction, itemizing each eligible deduction may be advantageous.
+If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
 The drawback is that itemizing can be time-consuming and requires proof of each deduction.
-A financial planner in Louisville, KY can assist in determining whether using the standard deduction or itemizing is more beneficial.
+A financial planner in Louisville, KY can help determine whether claiming the standard or itemized deduction is more beneficial.

 • Review Your Retirement Accounts —

 Roth IRAs and Traditional IRAs both offer tax benefits, but in distinct ways.
 With a traditional IRA, your contributions may be deductible, and you defer taxes until you take distributions.
-Unlike traditional IRAs, Roth IRA contributions are non-deductible, but your funds grow without future taxes.
-The ideal choice depends on your personal financial and tax situation.
-For example, if you anticipate higher taxes in the future, you might consider transferring money from a traditional IRA to a Roth IRA—a process known as a Roth conversion—paying taxes now but securing future tax-free growth.
+Roth IRA contributions, in contrast, are not deductible but allow for tax-free growth on your investments.
+The best option depends on your individual financial picture and tax outlook.
+If you expect future tax rates to increase, a Roth conversion, or moving funds from a traditional IRA to a Roth IRA, might be wise to lock in tax-free growth while paying taxes upfront.

 • Tax-Loss Harvesting